 The biggest step you can take to deal with your diagnosis is to understand that substance addiction relies on your thinking.
 To begin to take the next steps, it is important to change your thought processing.

 The thinking patterns you possessed when you were using were most likely rooted in avoidance, negativity, despair, destructive anger, and fear.
 If your mind stays in that mode after your diagnosis, you run the risk of reverting back to drug or alcohol use.
 Acceptance of your diagnosis can be taken a step further by not reacting negatively, but to ask, what can be done to change this?
 The possibilities are limitless.

-There are so many positive choices and opportunities for change.
 Instead of turning to drugs or alcohol, turn to others for help instead.
 Choose a primary treatment program that matches your needs.
 After withdrawal and detox, find a sober living home and commit to maintaining your sobriety.
 Work with a therapist, sponsor, or recovering peers to find peace and healing.